jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 == Graph neural network <sec-graph-neural-networks>

 As previously discussed, the context of system entities is essential for better predictions.
-Recollect the context is high-order information acquired through multi-hop paths.
+Recollect that the entity context is acquired through multi-hop paths representing high-order information.
 A graph neural network (GNN) #cite("shadewatcher-2022", "graph-convolutional-network-2016", "kgat-2019") aims to provide high-order information.
 It employs the concept of message passing, updating entity representations by accumulating recursively propagated neighbour information.
 We achieve information propagation by defining $L$ layers representing $L$ hops in the neighbourhood.